Close

 Activities of the Lion Fangs, Lion’s Rugby Club

 The Lion Fangs, Lion’s rugby club, celebrated its 50th anniversary in 2022.
 We would like to take this opportunity to thank the many people who have continued to support us and help us achieve this milestone.
 We would like to express our sincere gratitude.
-As part of its sports promotion activities, the company’s rugby club holds the Lion Rugby Festival every year in spring at the Chiba Plant sports field.
+As part of its sports promotion activities, the Company’s rugby club holds the Lion Rugby Festival every year in spring at the Chiba Plant sports field.
 About 700 members of the community, mostly children from the local rugby school, attend each year.
 During the festival, currently active rugby players teach rugby skills in an easy to understand way to young aspiring players ranging from kindergarten to upper elementary school students.

 photo